AguaClara/Textbook/Clarification/Clarifier_Derivations.rst

 Next, we will find :math:`G`.
 Before we begin, consider why there is a velocity gradient in the floc filter.
 What causes it?
 Water is flowing up through the floc filter while the flocs in the floc filter are being pulled down by gravity.
 The differential velocities are caused by particles settling and rising at different velocities relative to the fluid due to drag, gravity, and fluid flow.
 In the fluid around each particle, there is a velocity gradient and shear between the particles and the surrounding fluid.

-Entering the sedimentation tank, there is a large range of particle sizes in the water.
+Entering the clarifier, there is a large range of particle sizes in the water.
 The range exists from big flocs made up with hundreds of millions of clay particles to primary particles that made it through flocculation without successful collision.
 These differentially sized particles create velocity gradients as the particles and flocs are acted on by both settling forces and upward fluid flow forces.

 Large flocs provide velocity gradients that can potentially cause collisions between other small particles that we are still trying to capture.
 Through our derivation to determine :math:`G` in a floc filter, we will also test an assumption.
 We will assume that primary particles coming into the floc filter are not interacting with large flocs.
 Instead,  we will assume that the the fluid shear and differential velocities promote interactions between two primary particles.

 So, how can we calculate the velocity gradient?
 In flocculators, we determined :math:`G` from head loss and residence time.
-In sedimentation tanks, we determine :math:`G` the same way.
+In clarifiers, we determine :math:`G` the same way.
 Let's calculate the head loss through the floc filter.
 To do this, we need to know the density of the floc filter and we need to know the relationship between head loss a fluidized bed and density of the bed.

 Density
 ----------